Opal

 connection was made!
 Again there is no need to worry about this legend.
 Modern

 opals seldom shatter.
-The issue is better understood, and stones are carefully treated to avoid the
+The issue is better understood, and stones are carefully treated

-problem.
-Also most are sourced from Australia, where the stones are much less prone to breaking up.
+to avoid the problem.
+Also most are sourced from Australia, where the stones are

 Treatments before Purchase